12rambau/pytest-copie/docs/index.rst

 .. danger::

    This plugin is called ``pytest-copie`` as the french word for a "copy" object.
-It should not be confused with ``pytest-copier`` another plugin using another approach that is still in development phase.
-We would of course that you use our work but you can have a look to their `repository <https://github.com/noirbizarre/pytest-copier>`__.
+It should not be confused with ``pytest-copier`` another plugin using different approach that is still in the development phase.
+You can find their repository  `here <https://github.com/noirbizarre/pytest-copier>`__.
+A conversation about a potential merge of the two projects is ongoing `here <https://github.com/noirbizarre/pytest-copier/issues/9>`__.